adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/10-middleware.md

 Global middleware are executed on every HTTP request in the same order as they are registered.
 You create global middleware for actions that you want to execute on every request.

 [note]
 AdonisJS does not execute global middleware for requests that does not have a registered route.
 This means, if you create a global middleware and a request comes in for an non-existing route, then the middleware will never be executed.
-You can use [HTTP hooks](http-hooks), if you want to run code for requests with non-existing routes.
 [/note]

 For demonstration, let's create a middleware for finding the user country from their IP address.
 The middleware lives inside `app/Middleware` directory and just like controllers, they are also vanilla JavaScript classes.